 I’ve been working on my new book here recently.
 The pub’s between the wars decor has just the right atmosphere for a biography spanning the years 1920 – 1950.

-The Ivanhoe has had some famous guests over the years, including this sporty trio in 1933;
+The Ivanhoe has had some famous guests over the years, including the following sporty trio in 1933;

-The food on offer is unpretentious.
-Forget a miniscule sliver of black truffle on an organic, King Island quail’s egg.
+The food is definitely unpretentious.
+Forget a miniscule sliver of black truffle on an organic, King Island quail egg!

 That ‘special’ looks pretty good value don’t you think?

 Do you know what?
 The fish was great, in batter as light as a feather.
-My partner wanted to know what sort of fish it was.
-Oh for heavens sake……I don’t think it’s his sort of eatery It was served with decent chips, and (best of all) a salad made with good old iceberg lettuce.
-None of those peppery (ie bitter) leaves of weeds with stalks that stick in your throat or splash your face with salad oil! 😨
+My partner wanted to know what sort of fish it was…barramundi, schnapper?
+Oh for heavens sake……I don’t think it’s his sort of eatery.
+The meal was served with decent chips, and (best of all) a salad made with good old iceberg lettuce.
+None of those bitter leaves of weeds, with stalks that stick in your throat or splash your face with salad oil! 😨

 Children’s meals all come with a dixie cup ice-cream.
 I was sorely tempted to order one.

 UPDATE — I have since tried a chicken and mushroom pie.
 Lovely flaky pastry and good, chunky filling.
-In the true spirit of the Ivanhoe it was completely unadorned! $10 with a pot of tea.
+In the true spirit of the Ivanhoe mine came completely unadorned! $10 with a pot of tea.
 My word that sea salt is a worry though.
 Verging on gourmet!

-Psst….the ladies loo still has galvanized water cisterns and pull chains.
+Psst….the ladies loo still has galvanized cisterns and pull chains.
 They are a great talking point for lunching tourists.